 BIG5 Venice – Orga

-In general, spring & autumn are recommended until October.
-The weather is still warm, but the peak tourist season has eased somewhat.
+The best travel time for Venice are spring & autumn – it’s recommended until October.
+During this period, the weather is still warm, but the peak tourist season has eased somewhat.
 The last time I visited Venice was in February and it was an absolute hit: not so cold, not too hot, not too many tourists – and NO cruise ships.

 Visa: Check here whether you need a visa for Italy with your passport